 Without getting too mathematical, in simplest terms, the relationship is this:

 If you want to increase throughput you have two options: 1.
-You can either increase WIP while maintaining your lead time or 2.
+Increase WIP while maintaining your lead time or 2.
 Decrease your lead time

 If you want to decrease lead time, again only two options: 1.
-You can decrease WIP while maintaining your throughput or 2.
+Decrease WIP while maintaining your throughput or 2.
 Increase your throughput

 So all three elements are related and if you manipulate (or change) one of them, the others will respond directly.

-It’s that simple and that’s all the equations below express.
+It’s that simple and below are all the equations expressed.

 Help Me Understand.
 I Don’t Speak Greek.